Dateline: Kuala Lumpur, Malaysia

 Mauritius, for instance, is a great emerging market for offshore banking.
 However, the quality of Mauritian banks can range from excellent to poor, and the country has only recently begun to introduce deposit insurance.

-Before you even start the paperwork process, then, you’ll need to spend plenty of time researching your options and selecting a suitable bank.
+So, before you even start the paperwork process, you’ll need to spend plenty of time researching your options and selecting a suitable bank.